 Large firms that outsource to BPO companies actually risk their data.
-The vendors are now increasingly becoming conscious about the data security as the processing these days take place on cloud or even at the client’s environment.
-The information security is, thus, becoming critical day-by-day.
-Besides, inclusion of the client’s environment in the Risk Management Process is being accepted by few BPO companies while others consider it as the responsibility of vendors.
+The vendors are now increasingly becoming conscious about data security as the processing these days take place on the cloud or even in the client’s environment.
+Information security is, thus, becoming critical day by day.
+Besides, the inclusion of the client’s environment in the Risk Management Process is being accepted by few BPO companies while others consider it as the responsibility of vendors.
 Thus, companies now go beyond just internal security and make sure of cloud security/ network security to prevent any unauthorized access and have control over the data.

 Source: DSCI-KPMG Survey 2010

 - Signing a Non-Disclosure Agreement with employees and letting them know about the potential risk associated with the data security.